Lake Success (lake)

 Lake Success is a kettle lake in Lake Success, in Nassau County, on Long Island, in New York, United States.

 Description

 Lake Success was formed during the last ice age.
 The name of the lake is believed to be derived from the Native American chief "Sacut."

 The center of Lake Success is approximately 75 ft deep.

 Lake Success is the source of the name of the village it is located in: Lake Success, New York.
+Prior to that village's incorporation in 1927, the area had previously been known as Lakeville – also referencing the lake's presence within the community.

-Lake Success marks the location where the Harbor Hill Moraine and the Ronkonkoma Moraine meet.
-West of Lake Success, the Harbor Hill Moraine overrode the Ronkonkoma Moraine.
+The lake marks the location where the Harbor Hill Moraine and the Ronkonkoma Moraine meet one another.
+West of Lake Success, the younger Harbor Hill Moraine overrode the older Ronkonkoma Moraine.

+In January of 2020, Lake Success earned local fame when resident Gabe Ragusa swam across the lake in its entirety without reportedly taking a breath.
+This feat was corroborated by Newsday.
+When the challenge was completed, Ragusa famously remarked "that was a success!"